kbetlach/kbetlach.github.io/README.md

 Here you will find a constantly changing and evolving repo that will become filled out with the various homework assignments I will be completing for the bootcamp.

 Homework01: Portfolio: For homework assignment 1, we were tasked with creating a professional portfolio for our work.
 For more information and to see the finished portfolio, click the "homework01" folder.
 Made with html and css in VS Code.

+Homework02: Remade portfolio.
+For this assignment, we were asked to remake our portfolio from homework01, but with Bootstrap CSS this time.
+Looks mostly the same as the portfolio from homework01, but as the screen gets smaller, the content is responsive and will fall into place to still be readable.

+Made with html and Bootstrap CSS in VS Code.